 The School has teaching and research facilities in five buildings on the UMaine campus.
 Its principal administrative office is in Murray Hall with a satellite administrative office in Deering Hall.
-Faculty offices and research facilities are located in in Murray Hall, Deering Hall, Hitchner Hall, Hannibal Hamlin Hall, and the Environmental Sciences Laboratory.
+Faculty offices and research facilities are located in in Murray Hall, Deering Hall, Hitchner Hall, Winslow Hall, and the Environmental Sciences Laboratory.

 The Electron Microscopy Laboratory is a facility for teaching and research, serving the entire campus as well as other educational institutions and businesses in Maine.
 It houses a scanning electron microscope, two transmission electron microscopes, equipment and software for digital-image analysis, a specimen-preparation laboratory, and X-ray microanalytical equipment.
 A confocal laser scanning microscope is also accessible through the EM Laboratory.